open-policy-agent/gatekeeper/website/docs/exempt-namespaces.md

 title: Exempting Namespaces
 ---

+## Exempting Namespaces from Gatekeeper using config resource

 The config resource can be used as follows to exclude namespaces from certain processes for all constraints in the cluster.
 To exclude namespaces at a constraint level, use `excludedNamespaces` in the [constraint](#constraints) instead.

 ```yaml